iraclrz/PUPKioskMap/README.md

 # PUPKioskMap
-This is the Map of the Polytechnic University of the Philippines (P.U.P.)
-Main Campus using HTML and CSS.
-Once a specific location is clicked, its information will be displayed.
+The kiosk map project for the Polytechnic University of the Philippines (P.U.P.)
+Main Campus utilizes HTML and CSS to create a user-friendly interface.
+Users can click on specific locations to instantly access relevant information.
+This project combines functionality with visual appeal, providing a seamless navigation experience for students, faculty, and visitors.
+By democratizing access to campus information, it fosters inclusivity and enhances the overall campus experience.